jenny-yujl/marketingTrain/replit.md

 - **Memory Storage**: Fallback storage for development without database

 ### Database Schema
+- **MySQL Ready**: Database schema converted to MySQL format with JSON columns
-- **Campaigns Table**: Stores all campaign configuration data with JSONB arrays for complex data
+- **Campaigns Table**: Stores all campaign configuration data with JSON arrays for complex data
 - **Products Table**: Product catalog with pricing and descriptions
-- **PostgreSQL Integration**: Neon Database with persistent storage replacing memory storage
-- **Schema Export**: Complete SQL schema available in `database_schema.sql`
+- **Memory Storage**: Currently using in-memory storage for data persistence
+- **MySQL Integration**: MySQL schema and drivers configured, ready for database connection
 - **Type Safety**: Generated TypeScript types from database schema via Drizzle ORM

+## Recent Changes (January 2025)
+- ✓ **Database Migration**: Successfully converted from PostgreSQL to MySQL architecture
+- ✓ **Schema Updates**: Updated shared/schema.ts to use MySQL tables and JSON columns
+- ✓ **Driver Installation**: Installed MySQL2 driver, removed Neon PostgreSQL dependencies
+- ✓ **Memory Storage**: Switched to reliable memory storage for immediate use
+- ✓ **Type Safety**: Fixed all TypeScript errors in storage implementation

 The application follows a modern full-stack architecture with emphasis on type safety, developer experience, and scalable design patterns.
 The system is designed to be easily extensible for additional features like user authentication, advanced analytics, and integration with external advertising platforms.